FabianSchuetze/EconPDEs.jl/README.md

 Pkg.clone("https://github.com/matthieugomez/EconPDEs.jl")
 ```

 This package proposes a new, fast, and robust algorithm to solve economic models in continuous time.
-This package was developed while writing my PhD thesis.

-More precisely, the package includes
+The package includes
 1. a fast and robust function `Ψtc` to solve systems of PDEs + algebraic equations.
 I discuss in details the algorithm and its properties [here](https://github.com/matthieugomez/EconPDEs.jl/blob/master/src/details.pdf)

 2. a higher-level function `solve` to solve economics models that uses `Ψtc` in the background.
 The goal is to solve a variety of well-known economic models in continuous time through a common framework.
 The function directly solves